 This is bad.

-David stepped aside and held the door wider.
+David stepped aside and opened the door wider.

 “Come in, sweetheart.”

-This time she didn’t resist.
-She crossed the threshold in quick, uneven steps, still clutching the teddy bear.
-I shut the door behind her and felt, absurdly, as if I were shutting something terrible out with it.
+This time she didn’t hesitate.
+She crossed the threshold in quick, unsteady steps, still clutching the teddy bear, and I shut the door behind her with the absurd feeling that I might somehow be shutting danger out too.

 “What’s your name?”
-I asked again, more gently this time.
+I asked again, more gently.

 “Sofia.”

-“All right, Sofia.”
-I sat across from her on the coffee table so I would be lower than she was.
+“All right, Sofia,” I said, sitting down on the coffee table across from her so I’d be lower than she was.
 “I’m going to ask you a few questions, okay?”

 She nodded.

-“Did your mommy tell you to come to our house?”
+“Did your mommy tell you to come here?”

 Another nod.